novoalab/modPhred/doc/README.md

 - local on-the-fly basecalling
 - remote on-the-fly basecalling
 - without basecalling (assuming the Fast5 files were basecalled before)

+We strongly recommend to use on-the-fly basecalling because of several reasons:
+- basecalling is the slowest step of entire process
+- basecalling produces huge intermediate result files

+We found on-the-fly a few times faster than running basecalling and modPhred separately.

 In order to see detailed description of program parameters, just execute it with `-h` / `--help`.